Adil Ray: Film

 In 2020, Ray starred as Mandeep Singh in supernatural comedy Blithe Spirit, alongside Dame Judi Dench, Isla Fischer, Dan Stevens, Leslie Mann and Emilia Clarke.
 The film, which was based on Noël Coward's 1941 stage farce, is the second feature film adaptation, after David Lean's 1945 version.

-Ray starred as James in the 2024 Sky Original film Arthur's Whiskey, led by Diane Keaton, Patricia Hodge and Lulu.
+Ray starred as James in the 2024 Sky Original film Arthur's Whisky, led by Diane Keaton, Patricia Hodge and Lulu.

-in 2025, Ray played Mukul in Amazon Prime Video's original romantic comedy Picture This, which starred Simone Ashley and Hero Fiennes Tiffin in the lead roles.
+In 2025, Ray played Mukul in Amazon Prime Video's original romantic comedy Picture This, which starred Simone Ashley and Hero Fiennes Tiffin in the lead roles.

 Smooth Radio

-At the end of December 2024, Adil Ray went back to his radio roots when he joined Smooth Radio as a guest presenter over the Christmas and New Year period.
+At the end of December 2024, Ray went back to his radio roots when he joined Smooth Radio as a guest presenter over the Christmas and New Year period.
 Following his guest presenting success, it was announced that from March 2025, Ray would host his own Saturday mid-morning show.

 Film and television production

-Adil Ray is the co-founder and Creative Director of Cornered Tiger, a multi genre, Birmingham based production company.
+Ray is the co-founder and Creative Director of Cornered Tiger, a multi-genre, Birmingham-based production company.
 Ray and co-founder Debbie Manners launched Cornered Tiger in 2020, with the purpose of developing ideas with diversity at the very heart of its content, and telling new stories by new and emerging diverse talent.
 Cornered Tiger produced the 2023 documentary Is Cricket Racist? for Channel 4, which was nominated for a 2024 Royal Television Society (Midlands) Documentary award, as well as for Sports Documentary of the Year at the 2023 Broadcast Sport Awards.
 Cornered Tiger has several projects in development with major terrestrial television broadcasters and streaming platforms.

 Personal life

 In January 2021, Ray stated he was single and had been for a long time, still looking for "the one".
 He is a keen cricket fan and supports his local team Warwickshire and the national team of Pakistan.
-He is also a fan of Aston Villa F.C.
+He is also a fan of Aston Villa.